 Dust from mining consists primarily of larger particles generated through the handling of rock and soil, as well as through wind erosion of stockpiles and exposed ground.
 Larger particles (measured as dust deposition) are mostly associated with dust nuisance or amenity impacts in residential areas, through settling or deposition of the particles.
-Elevated dust deposition rates can reduce public amenity, through soiling of clothes, buildings and other surfaces in the area.
+Elevated dust deposition rates can reduce public amenity, through soiling of clothes, buildings and other surfaces

-Smaller particles such as PM{10} and $PM{2.5}$ can also be generated through mining activities.
-Elevated levels of PM{10} and $PM{2.5}$ have the potential to affect human health as these particles can be trapped in the nose, mouth or throat, or be drawn into the lungs.
-Fine particles (i.e. $PM{2.5}$) are typically generated through combustion processes.
+Smaller particles such as PM10 and PM{2.5} can also be generated through mining activities.
+Elevated levels of PM10 and PM{2.5} have the potential to affect human health as these particles can be trapped in the nose, mouth or throat, or be drawn into the lungs.
+Fine particles (i.e. PM{2.5}) are typically generated through combustion processes.